 Goblet cells secrete mucus to promote movement and effective diffusion of gut contents.

-Enteroendocrine cells secrete hormones to regulate secretion into the GI tract.
+Enteroendocrine cells (not pictured) secrete hormones to regulate secretion into the GI tract.

 Paneth cells, located at the bottoms of the crypts, secrete lysosomal enzymes and other factors into the crypt lumen.
 These agents presumably help protect the crypt epithelium with its vital stem cells.